Simeon of Beth Arsham: Letters

-In a letter concerning the heresy of the Nestorians, and the Catholicos Babai, Bishop Simeon writes:
+Simeon authored a letter concerning the heresy of the Nestorians, and the Catholicos Babai.
+It only survives in one manuscript: ms. Vatican Library, Syr.
+135, fols.
+24r–27r.
+The letter opens:

 Then, he traveled to Najran to interview eyewitnesses, and write a report about the massacre of Christians perpetrated by the Jewish Himyarite "Dhu Nuwas" on 25 November 523.
-He described what happened in a letter to "Simeon of Gabula":
+He described what happened in a letter to another Simeon, the bishop of Gabula: